danwuSBU/comp-prog-solutions/README.md

-This is where I back up my C++ competitive programming solutions.
+This is where I back up my competitive programming solutions.